-With many colleges no longer considering or accepting SAT or ACT scores for admission, you may be wondering if it's worth it to take either exam at all.
+With many colleges no longer considering scores or making the SAT or ACT optional for admission, you may be wondering if it's worth it to take either exam at all.
 We’ve answered some of your questions on changes to college admissions requirements to help you decide if you should take these exams.
 Here's what you should know!

 Do I need to take the SAT or ACT?

 For a long time, a student’s scores on the SAT or ACT were a crucial component of their college applications.
-However, in response to the COVID-19 pandemic, many colleges and universities (almost 2,000 for fall 2024 admission) are now test optional or test blind.
+In 2020, many colleges and universities (almost 2,000 for fall 2024 admission) transitioned to test optional or test blind.
 This means that these schools will no longer require (or in some cases, even consider) a student’s SAT and ACT test scores when reviewing their applications for admission.

 There are pros and cons to this.
 A pro is that colleges will now take a more comprehensive and in-depth look at a student’s application beyond their test scores.
 A con is that colleges may not consider or acknowledge a student’s test scores, which could be a major strength of their application.